concordchat-legacy/api-docs/docs/source/reference/index.rst

 Supported Locales
 ~~~~~~~~~~~~~~~~~

-.. note:: Locales are a thing only verified by frontends, the backends are english-only
+.. note:: Locales are only used by frontends, backends should be english-only

 +-----------+-----------------------+
 | Locale    | Country               |